bbc/ugc-rds-macro/TestResults.md

-2. Restore to pointin time from a snapshot.
+2. Restore to point in time from a snapshot.

    1. Create db instance
    2. swith to using snapshot